 This success criterion exists to make sure that such structural information is provided programmatically through HTML, or other coding techniques, so that browsers and assistive technologies can access and take advantage of the information.

 AEM makes it easy to construct semantically meaningful web content using the appropriate HTML elements.
-Open your page content in the RTE (a Text component), and use the Paraformat menu (paragraph symbol) to specify the appropriate structural element (for example paragraph, heading, etc.).
+Open your page content in the RTE (a Text component), and use the Paraformat menu (paragraph symbol) to specify the appropriate structural element (for example paragraph, heading, and so on).

 Lists: You can use HTML to specify three different types of lists: